GDxU/ypilot/README-yp.md

     a Worm is a Ship and Wiggly

-This defines the noun `Worm`, which implies the noun `Ship` (which in turn may implies other nouns and adjectives...) and the adjective `Wiggly`.
+This defines the noun `Worm`, which implies the noun `Ship` (which in turn may imply other nouns and adjectives...) and the adjective `Wiggly`.
 According to this definition, all `Worm`s are also `Ship`s, but a `Ship` is not necessarily a `Worm`.
 And when a new `Worm` is added to the game, it becomes `Wiggly`, and gains the properties of a `Wiggly` thing.
 It may later become not `Wiggly`.
 A new `Worm` also becomes all the other adjectives that `Ship` implies, and gains all of their properties.

 ## Rules